antahiap/dsr-b35/README.md

   - how rewarding / costly: reward
   - where do you end up after: next state
  - Policy: what we are learn, learning state to action

+# Time series
+- autoregressive model (same as NLP) works the best, but the difference is that :
+1- the pattern is not catchable for human, so hard to judge the result (hard to describe) 2- it is not same pattern, the pattern can totally change

+## Analyses:
+- Anomaly detection
+- Forcasting
+- classification

+- keywords: Trend, Seasonality, Residual aka Noise, Stationarity, Autoregressive, Autocorrelation and Partial Autocorrelation, Differencing, Backtesting, Exogenous variable, Look-ahead problem, Multivariate vs univariate, Recursive forecasting, Exponential moving average, Exponential smoothing, LSTM, ARIMA

+## Inputation
+- always consider the lag values, never look in the future, not future influcing the past, just te past affecting the future.